AmberELEC/AmberELEC/README.md

 Based on [EmuELEC](https://github.com/EmuELEC/EmuELEC) which is based on [CoreELEC](https://github.com/CoreELEC/CoreELEC) and [Lakka](https://github.com/libretro/Lakka-LibreELEC) with tidbits from [Batocera](https://github.com/batocera-linux/batocera.linux).

 This fork is only intended to be used with the Anbernic RG351P and is not compatible with other devices.
+It requires a 32GB microSD minimum.
+It will create a boot partition, a storage partition, and a games partition (FAT32).

-To build use:
+Building a firmware with the Anbernic kernel (AK) requires first building the lualiliu kernel (LI).
+The lualiliu kernel build does not boot yet.

 ```
 sudo apt update && sudo apt upgrade